raspberrypilearning/c3-wolfram-magic-8-ball/en/step_3.md

 ```
 --- /task ---

-Now let's build a a `Which` statement to choose a response based on the sentiment analysis.
+Next, make a `Which` statement to choose a response based on the sentiment analysis.
 Sentiment analysis lets the computer guess the kind of feelings expressed in a piece of text.
-If the sentiment is positive, we want our magic 8 ball to return a positive statement, if the sentiment is negative, we want the magic 8 ball to return a negative statement, and if the sentiment is neutral, we want to return a noncommital statement.
+If the sentiment is positive, the Magic 8 Ball should return a positive statement, if the sentiment is negative, it should return a negative statement, and if the sentiment is neutral, it should return a non-committal statement.

-If you’re familiar with other programming languages you might notice that a `Which` statement is similar to an If, Else statement. `Which` takes a series of possibilities, and instructions for what to do if that possibility is true.
+If you are familiar with other programming languages, you might notice that a `Which` statement is similar to an If, Else statement. `Which` takes a series of options, and instructions for what to do when each option is selected.
 It will return the outcome of the first possibility which returns True.

  --- task ---
-Build a `Which` statement which returns a random negative response to a negative sentiment question, a noncomittal response to a neutral sentiment question, and a positive response to a positive sentiment question.
+Create a `Which` statement which returns a random negative response to a question showing a negative sentiment, a random non-committal response to a question showing a neutral sentiment, and a random positive response to a question showing a positive sentiment.

  ```
 Which[